 An Intact Family Is Always the Answer

-Our priority for any child in crisis is simple — to provide them with all they need for the best possible outcome.
-For a child with a family, that means keeping their family together, preserving their family.
+Our priority for any child in crisis is simple — to provide them with all they need to give them the best shot of a future in which they can thrive.
+For a child with a family in crisis — whether through poverty, economic instability, extreme weather, conflict, or other reasons — that means keeping their family together, what we call Family Preservation.

-We’re well qualified to say this.
-It’s our area of expertise.
+We’re well qualified to practice this: It’s our area of expertise.

-For the last 50 years, we’ve worked with some of the most vulnerable children in the world, many of them orphans.
-When we first met them, some of these orphans had no living family — but many did — and could have remained with their family if they had received the help they needed before so many crises piled on top of them that life became untenable.
-Because life becoming unmanageable for a family is what created most of the orphans we’ve met over the last five decades.
+For the last 50 years, we’ve worked with some of the most vulnerable children in the world.
+When we first met them, some of these children were orphans who had no living family.
+But another large percentage of these children did have a family, and could have remained with their family — if only they had received the help they needed before they succumbed to a confluence of crises that made life untenable.
+In our experience, it is when life becomes unmanageable for a family that actually creates most of the orphans we’ve met over the last five decades.

 Keeping a Family Intact

 Our work takes us to parts of the world where people live on the edge.
 These people aren’t just dealing with one crisis at a time.
 They live each day with a number of crises — extreme poverty, famine, civil unrest and disease, to name a few.
 Theirs is a daily struggle to survive.
-So when another crisis lands on them, it can tip them over the edge.
+So when another crisis lands on them, it can tip the scales and bring them to a terrifying realization that they cannot survive as a family.

 That’s when orphans are created — when a family is tipped over the edge.